siserin/blind9/doc/arm/reference.rst

 ``queryport-pool-updateinterval``
    This option is obsolete.

-..

-.. note:

-   The address specified in the ``query-source`` option is used for both UDP and TCP queries, but the port applies only to UDP queries.
+.. note:: The address specified in the ``query-source`` option is used for both UDP and TCP queries, but the port applies only to UDP queries.
 TCP queries always use a random unprivileged port.

-.. note:

-   Solaris 2.5.1 and earlier does not support setting the source address for TCP sockets.
+.. note:: Solaris 2.5.1 and earlier does not support setting the source address for TCP sockets.

-..

-.. note:

-   See also ``transfer-source`` and ``notify-source``.
+.. note:: See also ``transfer-source`` and ``notify-source``.

 .. _zone_transfers: